czymara/czymara.github.io/_pages/research.md

     <div class="pub-badge"><div class="altmetric-embed" data-badge-type="donut" data-doi="10.1007/s11577-018-0516-z" data-hide-no-mentions="true" data-badge-popover="left"></div></div>
   </div>
   <div class="pub-links">
+    <a href="#" class="abstract-toggle">▼ Abstract</a>
     <a href="https://doi.org/10.1007/s11577-018-0516-z" target="_blank" rel="noopener"><i class="fas fa-arrow-up-right-from-square"></i> View</a>

   </div>

+  <div class="pub-abstract">This research note deals with a design of vignette studies which is based on a single d-efficient vignette sample.
+To this end, we first discuss the underlying assumption of negligible interaction effects between vignette characteristics.
+A subsequent simulation demonstrates potential consequences of the violation of this assumption for our vignette study "Who is welcome in Germany?"
+(KZfSS 2016, 2).</div>
 </div>

 <div class="pub-entry">